LOGIN/REGISTER

 Yogis know that by certain forms of breathing they establish certain relations with the supply of prana and may draw on the same for what they require.

-Yogi theory regarding the Solar Plexus, further than to say that they know it as the great central store-house of Prana.
+Yogi theory says the Solar Plexusis the great central store-house of Prana.

-The name “Solar” is well bestowed on this second “brain” as it radiates strength and energy to all parts of the body, even the upper brains depending largely upon it as a storehouse of Prana.
+The name “Solar” is well bestowed on this second brain as it radiates strength and energy to all parts of the body.
+Solar is also a symbol of self-awareness.
+Anxiety is felt in the stomach to inform us that there is a potential threat and we need to pay attention.

 Solar plexus chakra